pduy395/project_1/README.md

 ## Setup

-To set up the project, follow instructions in the README.md files in the `frontend` and `backend` directories.
+To set up the project